Pap Smear Specialist in College Park, MD

 – Ask your nurse or doctor to explain what they’re doing as they are doing it.

 Starting at age 21, even if you are not sexually active, you need a cervical test.
 It is true that the majority of cervical cancer is caused from the HPV virus and it is possible to contract HPV from skin to skin contact, even if not sex is involved.
 Pap smears help to establish a baseline and with early detection.
 So changes can be discussed and appropriate screenings provided, all adult women should see their gynecologist on an annual basis.

 If you or someone you know is in need of a Pap smear, come to Express Healthcare today!
 Our kind and compassionate professionals can help you determine your health.
 Contact our office today to talk with a member of our specialist team.
 Go online or simply give us a call to book an appointment with us today!
-We serve patients from Berwyn Heights MD, College Park MD, Lanham Hyattsville MD, Lakeland MD, Hollywood MD, Old Town MD, Acredale MD, and Riverdale Gardens MD.
+We are conveniently located at 4701 Melbourne Place College Park, MD 20740.
+We serve patients from College Park MD, New Carrollton MD, Berwyn Heights MD, White Oak MD, Seabrook MD, Laurel MD, Springdale MD, Mitchellville MD and surrounding areas.